xmartlabs/blog/_posts/2022-07-25-challenges-of-building-a-web-with-flutter.md

 ---
 ## Lessons learned from a nonconventional approach to flutter web development

 Recently a client approached Xmartlabs with the idea of making a platform that achieved excellent results by combining camera usage with [MoveNet](https://www.tensorflow.org/hub/tutorials/movenet), an ML pose detection model.
-The challenge was to do it fast to ship an MVP that most users could try while we didn't have to throw the code away if we wanted to continue development on other platforms.
+The challenge was to do it fast to ship an MVP that most users could try while we wouldn't have to throw the code away if we wanted to continue development on other platforms.
 Flutter appeared as an excellent option to accomplish these needs, so we took on the challenge and started working on a web page with a V1 in mind.
-However, we found some challenges along the way; this blog is about how we worked around them in case you also bump into them someday.
+However, we found some challenges along the way; this blog is about how we worked around them in case you also bump into similar issues someday.

 ## Challenge 1: Where is the DOM?